 Nathlie Provosty (b.
 1981 in Cincinnati, Ohio) studied painting and art history at Maryland Institute College of Art (BFA, 2004) and the University of Pennsylvania (MFA, 2007).
-The year between her education she lived in India as a Fullbright fellow.
-Provosty’s work has been exhibited at Nathalie Karg Gallery; A Palazzo Gallery in Brescia, Italy; Jablonka Maruani Mercier Gallery Project Space in Knokke, Belgium; Greene Exhibitions in Los Angeles, California; Stefan Lundgren Gallery in Mallorca, Spain; Berthold Pott in Cologne, Germany and others.
-Her paintings are included in the collections of the Baltimore Museum of Art, the Colby Museum of Art, the Farnsworth Museum, and the Portland Museum of Art.
-Provosty’s oeuvre explores paradox with particular attention to formal nuance.
-Known for highly sensual, abstract oil paintings that appear to be word forms, body fragments, or unidentifiable shapes, their ambiguities are grounded by an involved relationship to the materiality of paint and an investigation of color.
+The year between her education she lived in India as a Fulbright fellow.
+Provosty’s work has been exhibited at Nathalie Karg Gallery; A Palazzo Gallery in Brescia, Italy; Jablonka Maruani Mercier Gallery Project Space in Knokke, Belgium; Greene Exhibitions in Los Angeles, California; Stefan Lundgren Gallery in Mallorca, Spain; Berthold Pott in Cologne, Germany, and others.
+Her paintings have been shown internationally in numerous solo and group exhibitions, and were also included in Visionary Painting: Curated by Alex Katz , Colby Museum of Art, Waterville, ME (2017), New Ruins, American University Museum, Washington D.C.
+(2017), and will be exhibited at Kunsthall Stavanger, NORWAY (2018).

 Nathalie Karg Exhibitions